prathameshh27/StoreMonitoring/README.md

 ## Report Generation APIs

-Below are the API enpoints available for triggering and retrieving reports:
+Below are the API endpoints available for triggering and retrieving reports:

 ### Trigger Report Generation - `/trigger_report`